Donkey Kong Land III: Reception

 Donkey Kong Land III received a score of 81.25% at GameRankings based on four reviews.

 Nintendojo and Nintendo Power praised the games sprites with the former citing fluid animation and both complimenting that the character sprites stood out on the screen.
 Nintendo Powers reviewers found that the Game Boy screen became too blurry during scrolling stages.
 Nintendo Power recommend players to play the game via the Super Game Boy to alleviate these issues.
 Both reviews complimented the abundance of content in the game.
 Hyper praised the visuals and game control while saying it lacked challenging gameplay.
-The reviewer found the game did did not offer a lot of surprises, while stating that "no one ever expected it to."
+The reviewer found the game did not offer a lot of surprises, while stating that "no one ever expected it to."

 Nintendo Power and Nintendo Life described the game as the best of the Donkey Kong game for the Game Boy to date and the best of the Donkey Kong Land series respectively.